lightbender62/Option-pricing/README.md

 # Option Pricing
-A Project developed by our team for **IITI Summer of Code (IITI-SOC)** program.
-This is a Python Library implementing several option pricing models used in quantitative finance.
-This project, when completed will provide analytical and visual aid, for several option models, and their Greeks.The repository is currently under active development, and new features and improvements will be added over time.
-The sections below describe the features implemented so far and provide instructions for installing and using the library.
+A Python library implementing classical option pricing models and quantitative finance analytics, developed as part of the IITI Summer of Code (IITI-SOC) program.

+The project aims to provide a modular, easy-to-use implementation of widely used pricing models for European options, along with analytical tools such as option Greeks and implied volatility estimation.
+In addition to functioning as a Python package, the repository includes a command-line interface, example programs, and supporting documentation.
+Currently, the library supports pricing European Call and Put options.

+**Project Status:** This project is currently under active development.
+The core pricing models and analytical tools have been implemented, while additional features, documentation, visualizations, and pricing models will continue to be added over time.

 ---
 ## Features

+### Pricing Models
 - Black-Scholes analytical pricing model
 - Cox-Ross-Rubinstein (CRR) Binomial Tree Model
 - Monte Carlo Simulation using Geometric Brownian Motion

+### Analytics
 - Implied Volatility estimation using the Newton-Raphson method
 - Calculation of Option Greeks
   - Delta